 - Try to show your product in action.
 If it’s a cell phone case, photograph it on a phone.
 You might also show someone talking on that phone, or show the phone in natural places, like resting on an office desk or bedroom dresser.

 - Depict a goal, desire, or fantasy that your visitors might have.
 Does your target audience want to live a luxurious life?
 Be a famous athlete?
 Climb the corporate ladder?
 Try to bring these scenarios to life if your products can help accomplish those goals.

 - Bring your brand to life.
 This is a chance to showcase your company’s identity,mission, and values.
 What emotions do you want your customers to feel when they visit your site and consider doing business with you?
 For example, if your brand is fun and eccentric, you might consider using unique colors, patterns, and shapes.
 If it’s sophisticated, use clean and sharp images.

 Pay Attention To Your Lighting

+A pro product photography tip is to pay attention to your lighting.
 It might seem like lighting isn’t a big deal, but it can be the difference between a product photo that looks incredible and one that looks totally amateur.